Understanding and Implementing Brand Positioning Models

 Put simply, positioning is an act of designing a company’s offering to occupy a distinct place in the minds of the target market.
 In today’s hyper-commercialised market, customers are bombarded with information about millions of products and services daily.
 Positioning is a strategy that allows brands and businesses to stand out – and stay relevant.

-Through positioning, businesses can create a clear understanding of who they are, what sets them apart, and why customers should use their products and services over those of competitors.
-This differentiation helps a business increase brand awareness, communicate value, and justify pricing — all of which consolidate their place in the market.
+Through positioning, businesses can create a brand positioning statement with clear understanding of who they are, what sets them apart, and why customers should use their products and services over those of competitors.
+This differentiation helps businesses increase brand awareness, communicate value, and justify pricing — all of which consolidate their place in the market.

 It’s all about the customer and the way in which they identify and connect with a brand through associated emotions, needs, feelings and sentiments.
 The goal is to encourage the target audience to view a brand in a unique way.